opendocsg/slw-judgments-backfill/2006_SGHC_213/report.md

  ‘Consequential’ damage or loss usually refers to pecuniary loss consequent on physical damage, such as loss of profit sustained due to fire damage in a factory. ...
 When used in an exemption clause in a contract, ‘consequential’ refers to damage which is only recoverable under the second head in Hadley v Baxendale , and does not preclude recovery of loss of profits under the first head in that case.

 50     The threshold for the defendant to be liable to the plaintiff for direct loss is imputed knowledge.
-In _CHS CPO GmbH (in bankruptcy) and Another v Vikas Goel and Others_ [2005] 3 SLR 202, Andrew Phang Boon Leong JC (as he then was) observed at [82]:
+In _CHS CPO GmbH (in bankruptcy) and Another v Vikas Goel and Others_ <span class="citation">[2005] 3 SLR 202</span>, Andrew Phang Boon Leong JC (as he then was) observed at [82]:

  ...What is of vital legal significance is that in so far as such “natural” or “ordinary” damage is concerned, there is no need for the plaintiff to prove actual knowledge on the part of the defendant: the defendant (in this particular case, the plaintiffs) must be taken to know (under the concept of imputed knowledge) that such damage would ordinarily ensue as a result of the breach of contract concerned. [original emphasis added]